 The chatbot is not contextual and cannot keep up with conversations.
 It also has a difficulty understanding complex queries so it’s better to choose the suggested questions accordingly.

 Best For – kids of any age and especially if they like texting.
 There are times when you run out of answers for their questions and Roo comes in play there.
-It has a huge repository to provide in return to the questions and plus this education is in form of conversation.
+It has a huge repository to provide in return to the questions and plus this education is in the form of conversation.

 Visit Roo (Mobile only)

-All the apps in itself have their own purpose.
+All the apps in itself have its own purpose.
 There might be kids who prefer reading rather than watching.
 For the reader or really geek ones, My Sex Doctor Lite is a good option.
 If your kid likes to watch videos, Amaze is a really intuitive way to provide sex education with the help of cartoons.

 Lastly, whatever method you choose please be patient with kids as it is normal for them to be curious and ask uncomfortable questions.
 Deal with them carefully and provide only the information which is relevant and understandable at their age.
 If necessary, involve a third person as well.
 In case if you have any questions regarding this topic, feel free to reach out to me on any social media platforms.